Can Secret Operating Systems Be Any More Secure Than Widely Available OSes?

 Maybe the best solution is to use a popular OS with some customization for security.
 While some of the agencies in question could lawfully use closed-source OSes and modify without notice to the proprietors, not all can.
 And even those who can would suffer from there being few people among closed-source users who would have expertise and critiques to share.
-To gain acccess to expertise and critiques from many more people, open-source is better.
-So, the agencies and enterprises may be best off by using an open-source operating system that is well reputed for security and for having a large number of people reporting bugs and feature requests (suggesting a large nhnmber of users examining it), the choice of operating system subject to ground-up reconsideration every few years in case of rerankings in security quality, security reputation (as a proxy for the part of security quality that can’t be directly known by one organization with finite staffing), and in numbers of publicly-known reviewers worldwide, inviting security experts in many different OSes (including multiple experts in each OS) to study this one, reprogramming the OS to add security, and accepting updates which they also reprogram (to avoid disclosing where modifications are located, the agencies would need to learn that an update is pending, essentially restore the OS to its non-custom state, accept all updates, essentially restore customizations where compatible, and newly modify the updates as needed, the last two steps requiring rapid and comprehensive cross-platform testing, and that’s expensive).
+To gain access to expertise and critiques from many more people, open-source is better.
+So, the agencies and enterprises may be best off by using an open-source operating system that is well reputed for security and for having a large number of people reporting bugs and feature requests (suggesting a large number of users examining it), the choice of operating system subject to ground-up reconsideration every few years in case of rerankings in security quality, security reputation (as a proxy for the part of security quality that can’t be directly known by one organization with finite staffing), and in numbers of publicly-known reviewers worldwide, inviting security experts in many different OSes (including multiple experts in each OS) to study this one, reprogramming the OS to add security, and accepting updates which they also reprogram (to avoid disclosing where modifications are located, the agencies would need to learn that an update is pending, essentially restore the OS to its non-custom state, accept all updates, essentially restore customizations where compatible, and newly modify the updates as needed, the last two steps requiring rapid and comprehensive cross-platform testing, and that’s expensive).
 That procedure would be a lot of work, and it could have to be done daily.

 Institutions often don’t do everything they should.
 High-security agencies may be no different in that regard, doing more but not everything they should, and they doubtless attract a great many highly-skilled unreported probes and attacks, some of them legal, and only some of them detected.